 The battery dropped to 74% which was expected because I was jump-starting a 4.6-liter V8 engine.

 After the next few days, I was in my friend’s workshop and there was a dirt bike that needed a new battery.
-Luckily I had the jump starter in my truck so I took it out, connected the jumper cables to the battery terminals and asked my friend to start the bike.
+Luckily I had the jump starter in my truck so I took it out, connected the jumper cables to the battery terminals, and asked my friend to start the bike.
 There was nothing.
 Not even a single crank.

-I thought that’s weird because I had fully charged it the other night and the battery meter on the jump starter was reading 100%.
+I thought that was weird because I had fully charged it the other night and the battery meter on the jump starter was reading 100%.
 I let it stay connected to the dirt bike and waited for 15 minutes so it can charge up the battery a bit and then tried to start the dirt bike again.
 Still nothing.

 I thought there might be something wrong with the bike or maybe it was not supposed to jump-start the dirt bikes.
 Which is weird I know.